I didn’t talk about it for 20 years. And now I can’t shut up about it!

 The prosecution-biased media….

-It is only in the past year that the tide has turned somewhat in favor of the defense point of view, as reflected in NBC’s Law & Order True Crime: The Menendez Murders 8-part series, and A&E’s “Erik Tells All” 5-part series.
-It really does take that long to tell the whole, true, story!
+It is only in the past year that the tide has turned in favor of the defense point of view, as reflected in NBC’s Law & Order True Crime: The Menendez Murders 8-part series, and A&E’s “Erik Tells All” 5-part series.
+Yes, it really does take that long to tell the whole, true, story!